 Customers use Placer to make better real-estate decisions.
 As such, we do not sell or share any data relating to sensitive places, such as military facilities, schools or facilities for minors, places of worship, rehabilitation centers, or women’s health facilities.
 We are committed to revising and updating our list of sensitive locations and the way we treat them on a regular basis.

-Placer doesn’t collect location data directly from consumers, but receives location data from our mobile application partners who are collecting location data from millions of mobile devices with explicit consent for this information to be used for market research.
-The data we receive is stripped of identifiers, such as Mobile Ad IDs (MAIDs).
+Placer doesn’t collect location data directly from consumers, but receives location data from our mobile application partners who are collecting location data from millions of mobile devices.
+In all our agreements with partners they represent they are in full compliance with all privacy laws and regulations.
+The data we receive is already stripped of identifiers, such as Mobile Ad IDs (MAIDs).
+In fact, the data fields we receive from our partners do not include any personal identifying fields.
+This prevents our partners from even accidently sending us personal identifiers.

 In addition to technical controls, we use representations, warranties, and covenants in our contacts to ensure partners comply with applicable privacy laws and policies.
 We also monitor the location data partners send us to ensure it is stripped of identifiers, such as MAIDs, names, and phone numbers.